rdujardin/netbox/docs/data-model/dns.md

 A zone corresponds to a zone file in a DNS server, it stores the SOA (Start Of Authority) record and other records that are stored as Record objects.

+The SOA Serial field is automatically created and updated each time something changes in the zone, i.e. each time you edit IP addresses or records belonging to the zone, or the zone itself.
+It's in the following format : YYYYMMDDN with Y the year, M the month, D the day and N a counter.

-As zones are readable through the REST API, it is possible to write some external script which automatically generates zone files for a DNS server, this feature is not directly provided by NetBox though.
+Every zone can be exported as a zone file in BIND format, directly readable by a DNS server.
+As zones are readable through the REST API, with a field containing their BIND format, it is possible to write an external script which automatically updates a DNS server configuration from the Netbox database.

 ---